-Grabbing someone’s wrist, spitting in someone’s face or punching someone are examples of acts that might be considered assault.
-Read this article to learn more about this crime.
+Grabbing someone’s wrist, spitting in someone’s face or punching someone are examples of acts that could be considered assault.
+Assault is a crime even if there is no apparent injury.

 What is Assault?